-The housing component for the first year Pathways M.D. budget is based upon a combination of the average cost of an eleven month rental contract in Vanderbilt Hall plus a one month off-campus housing allowance; the first year HST M.D. budget is based upon 10 months in Vanderbilt Hall and all other M.D. years and Master's programs, budgets are based upon the off-campus housing allowance.
+The housing component for the first year Pathways M.D. budget is based the average cost of an eleven month rental contract in Vanderbilt Hall; the first year HST M.D. budget is based upon 10 months in Vanderbilt Hall and all other M.D. years and Master's programs, budgets are based upon the off-campus housing allowance.
 The off-campus housing allowance assumes shared occupancy of rental units in the surrounding community.
 Students should consider housing options carefully; additional financial aid is not available to single students whose living arrangements have caused them to have expenses in excess of the total standard student budget.